Ex-police officer faces jury trial on Capitol riot charges

 Robertson is charged with six counts, including obstruction of an official proceeding, civil disorder, entering and remaining in a restricted building and disorderly conduct in a Capitol building.

-U.S. District Judge Christopher Cooper said he hopes to finish selecting a jury on Monday and finish with trial testimony this week, but he told members of the jury pool that the trial could stretch into next week.
+U.S. District Judge Christopher Cooper told prospective jurors that the trial could stretch into next week.
 The judge asked potential jurors if they have any direct or indirect connections to the events of Jan.
 6 and if they could set aside any strong political beliefs to be fair and impartial.
+He disqualified a few members of the jury pool, including a man who was walking his dog near the Capitol on Jan.
+6 and posted video of the riot on social media.

 Robertson and Fracker both served as police officers in Rocky Mount, a town about 25 miles south of Roanoke with roughly 5,000 residents.
 The town fired both of them after their arrests.